hcsvnt/next-payload/README.md

     publication date, a summary, and a body.
 The body is a layout builder to be constructed from predefined blocks.

-- #### Categories

-    Categories can be assigned to news articles to help organize them (or filter).

-- #### Media
+- #### Images

-    Media is an upload type collection for images and videos.
-It supports bulk upload and by default uses the uploadthing storage adapter.
+    Images is an upload type collection for images.
+It supports bulk upload and uses the uploadthing storage adapter.
     See [Uploads](https://payloadcms.com/docs/upload/overview) docs.

 - #### Users